 The law makes various presumptions which may be rebutted by evidence to the contrary.
 These include presumptions as to the legitimacy of children, validity of marriages, sanity of individuals, and death of people who have disappeared.
 Innocence of crime is presumed, but a criminal conviction is admissible in civil proceedings as evidence that a party committed an offence (and means that the party bears the burden of proving innocence).

-There is a presumption of negligence where a claimant proves that he or she has suffered harm from a source which was under the defendant's exclusive control, and that the accident was of a kind which normally arises through negligence.
+There is a presumption of negligence where a claimant proves that he or she has suffered harm from a source which was under the defendant's exclusive control, and that the accident was of a kind which normally arises through negligence[1].
 A similar presumption arises where a person has been entrusted with goods and they have been lost or destroyed.
+In both instances, the presumption can be rebutted by the defendant.